vblong/biasLexicaTemplate/README.md

 Word2Vec consists of models for generating word embedding.
 These models are shallow two layer neural networks having one input layer, one hidden layer and one output layer.

+<b>First, scrape a dataset from any english newspaper you like.
+Your dataset should at least contain a 1000 articles and should be no older than 2017.
+Then, write a program in Python which takes your dataset and calculates the 1000 most likely bias words for any 10 bias words of your choice.
+So you will choose 10 words that you think express are good examples for bias in your dataset, and then use word embeddings to calculate the 100 most
-<b>Write a program in Python which takes the input file given here on http://www.gutenberg.org/files/12/12-0.txt and calculate the 10 most similar words for the word 'Alice'.
-Print out the cosine distances of Alice to each of the 10 words.
+ similar words to each of those words.
+Print out the cosine distances of each word to all its most similar words.
 You will need to use tokenization and charakter replacements, but are free in any model choice.
+An example of the process on how to calculate the bias words is given in this paper: https://bit.ly/2BCugKE.
-Helpful python modules can be genism and nltk. </b>
+Helpful python modules can be genism and nltk.
+To enhance your creativity, you are free of choice in the selection of a newspaper and any type of scraping.</b>

 ## Detailed Instructions